actions/publish-immutable-action/README.md

 # Publish Action Package

-_This action_ packages _your action_ as OCI artifacts and publishes it to the [GitHub Container registry](ghcr.io).
+_This action_ packages _your action_ as an OCI container and publishes it to the [GitHub Container registry](ghcr.io).

-This allows your action to be consumed as an _immutable_ package even if a [SemVer](https://semver.org/) is specified in the consumer's workflow file.
+This allows your action to be consumed as an _immutable_ package if a [SemVer](https://semver.org/) is specified in the consumer's workflow file.

 Your action workflow must be triggered on `release` as in the following example.
 The release's title must follow [semantic versioning](https://semver.org/).
-Then consumers of your action will then be able to specify the version, e.g., `- uses: your-name/your-action@v1.2.3` or even `- uses: your-name/your-action@v1`.
+Consumers of your action will then be able to specify the version, e.g., `- uses: your-name/your-action@v1.2.3` or even `- uses: your-name/your-action@v1`.

+> [!IMPORTANT]
+> This action is **not ready for public use**.
+It is part of an upcoming public roadmap item (see [GitHub Actions: Immutable actions publishing](https://github.com/github/roadmap/issues/592)).
+> Attempts to use this action to upload an OCI artifact will not work until this feature has been fully released to the public.
+Please do not attempt to use it until that time.

 ## Usage